 The Cornetto Trilogy‘s final installment, The World’s End, is, fittingly, the most mature of the series.
-In terms of supercharged editing, it’s somewhere between Shaun of the Dead and Hot Fuzz; but, unlike those other two, World’s End isn’t a parody of another (sub)genre.
-It’s a story all its own.
+In terms of supercharged editing, it’s somewhere between Shaun of the Dead and Hot Fuzz; and like its predecessors, it uses the tropes of a (sub)genre to tell a story all its own.

 Gary King is a fascinating protagonist.
-There’s a vulnerability about his character that stops him from being utterly unredeemable, even when he is at his most impulsive and irresponsible.
-A good chunk of the film’s comedy is derived from Gary’s general ignorance and bad case of foot-in-mouth disease, along with the contrast between his childlike behavior and the crumbling tolerance of his more adult friends.
-As the film progresses, however, and the central characters become more and more inebriated, that gap in intelligence and maturity between Gary and his friends is closed, resulting in both additional hilarious situations and a good deal of character revelation and development.
+There’s a vulnerability to his character that stops him from being utterly unredeemable, even when he is at his most impulsive and irresponsible.
+A good chunk of the film’s comedy is derived from Gary’s seemingly incurable foot-in-mouth disease, along with the contrast between his childlike behavior and the crumbling tolerance of his more adult friends.
+As the film progresses, however, and the central characters become more and more inebriated, that emotionally salient gap between Gary and his friends is closed, resulting in both additional hilarious situations and a good deal of character revelation and development.

-The World’s End is not available to stream on Netflix.
-Aside from requesting the DVD through their site, you can also rent or buy a digital copy from iTunes and Amazon or just splurge on the Blu Ray edition of the full trilogy.
+The World’s End is no longer available to stream on Netflix.
+You can request the DVD through their site, or you can rent or buy a digital copy from iTunes and Amazon.
+You can also just splurge on the Blu Ray edition of the full trilogy.
 (Cover photo abducted from Den of Geek.)